 - Have suffered a heart attack or stroke

 - Continually present with high cholesterol levels

 Most statins are taken every night as this is when the body produces the most cholesterol.
-If you’re taking Simvastatin or Atorvastatin it is recommended to avoid consuming grapefruit or grapefruit juice as they can increase you risk of experiencing side-effects.
+If you’re taking Simvastatin or Atorvastatin it is recommended to avoid consuming grapefruit or grapefruit juice as they can increase your risk of experiencing side effects.